ros-sports/rqt_image_overlay-docs/index.rst

 .. image:: images/preview.gif
    :align: center

-In case you didn’t quite get what’s going on, what you see is three layer plugins that are listening to three user-defined msg topics being toggled on and off.
+In case you didn't quite get what's going on, what you see is three layer plugins that are listening to three user-defined msg topics being toggled on and off.

 You can effortlessly write your own plugins for RQt Image Overlay to display your custom msg type.